JJ/hoborg/text/text.md

 "They won't, don't worry.
 If I need you, I know where I can find you.
 Don't worry."
 Too many don't worries to not actually worry.
 I stood there, thinking what to say.
-Rufus resumed his tinkering  with sparks flying out ot the wires;
+Rufus resumed his tinkering  with sparks flying out of the wires;
 Manuel looked away from me.
 I left.

 If Manuel left, this could be the end of my circus days, which I expected to arrive